-Train someone to build their own toilet and learn about important hygiene and sanitation issues.
-Using purpose-built toilets not only gives people somewhere private to go, but also improves the overall health and wellbeing of a community.
+Help train someone to build their own toilet and learn about important hygiene and sanitation issues.
+The gift of a toilet not only gives people somewhere private to go, but also improves the overall health and well-being of a community.

 How your gift helps